 This is the initial public offering of shares of our common stock.
-We are offering 5,000,000 shares of our common stock.
+We are offering 4,666,667 shares of our common stock.
 Prior to this offering, there has been no public market for our common stock.
-The initial public offering price is \$15.00 per share of common stock.
+We currently expect the initial public offering price to be between \$14.00 and \$16.00 per share of common stock.

-Our common stock has been approved for listing on The Nasdaq Global Select Market under the symbol "KZR."
+We have applied to list our common stock on The Nasdaq Global Market under the symbol "KZR."